 All courses are free, and are designed and delivered by people with lived experience of mental health challenges (Peer Trainers), together with clinical staff and other professionals.
 Whether you are hoping to gain a better understanding of mental health challenges or are looking to develop new skills and abilities, the Recovery College provides a range of workshops and courses that may be of interest.

-For students who need extra support, a Buddy Service is also available.
-Trained Buddies support students both in and outside of the classroom, enabling them to overcome barriers and improve their confidence and self-esteem.
+There is a Buddy Service offered at the Recovery College for students who require extra support.
+Our trained Buddies support students both in and outside of the Zoom sessions, enabling them to overcome barriers and improve their confidence and self-esteem.

 For more information and to discuss accessing support that is right for you please call 0808 196 1768 to speak to a Community Navigator.
 Alternatively, if you would prefer, you can arrange a callback.